 Hourly Rates for a Handyman

-The average hourly rate of a handyman is in the $60 to $65 price range.
+The average hourly rate of a handyman is in the $60 to $85 price range not including a trip charge.
 However, there are professional handyman services that may charge higher, sometimes up to $125 an hour.
 The benefit of these services, while more expensive, is a degree of assurance that the handyman is a competent professional and will provide a certain quality of work.
 The national average is about $77 an hour.

 Experience can be a valuable commodity.
 The rate will be based on their level of expertise.
 Experienced handymen may charge a higher rate, but take half the time to do a job than a less experienced pro.